Kelly-app/PinkPOP_MagicWord/README.md

+This project is a web app built with Python.

 1. Fill-in-the-Blanks in English Sentences

 A game where you fill in blanks for verbs, adjectives, and adverbs in English sentences found in Google Sheets to guess the correct answer.
 An app aimed at 9-year-old Korean girls.
 The English sentences are based on original texts from AR3.0 to AR4.0.